 P.S.
 La Dorita is nut-free, which makes it a great allergy-friendly alternative to that chocolatey hazelnutty spread.

-Stacie Billis is Managing Editor of Cool Mom Eats.
-She's known for her focus on nutrition and organics, her salad-loving sons, and her non-judgy approach to feeding kids that does not preclude Nutella.
+Stacie Billis is our original Content Editor/Food for Cool Mom Eats.
+She's known for her focus on nutrition and organics, her salad-loving sons, her sense of humor, and her non-judgy approach to feeding kids that does not preclude Nutella.
 That's why she's also written some of our favorite family cookbooks.

 Yum!
 I just ordered some.
 Wish I’d known about this when I was in Pittsburgh in August; I would have bought on the spot! 🙂